adap/flower/examples/embedded-devices/README.md

 python3 client_<FRAMEWORK>.py --cid=<CLIENT_ID> --server_address=<SERVER_ADDRESS> --mnist
 ```

 Repeat the above for as many devices as you have.
 Pass a different `CLIENT_ID` to each device.
-You can naturally run this example using different types of devices at the same time as long as they are training the same model.
+You can naturally run this example using different types of devices (e.g. RPi, RPi Zero, Jetson) at the same time as long as they are training the same model.